costavale/BlueCarbon/README.md

 - `data` data.frame with the following columns "ID"	"cm"	"weight"	"LOI"	"c_org"

-- `tube_length` lenght in cm of the sampler,
+- `tube_length` length in cm of the sampler,
-- `core_in` lenght in cm of the part of the sampler left outside of the sediment (from the inside of the sampler),
+- `core_in` length in cm of the part of the sampler left outside of the sediment (from the inside of the sampler),
-- `core_out`lenght in cm of the part of the sampler left outside of the sediment (from the outside of the sampler),
+- `core_out`length in cm of the part of the sampler left outside of the sediment (from the outside of the sampler),
 - `diameter` in cm of the sampler
 - `method` used to estimate the decompressed depth of each section, "linear" or "exp".
 Default is "linear"